perwestin/docs/contents/docs/tutorials/accounts-and-consent.md

 ### Headers

 `PSU-IP-Address` is the IP address of the end user.
-`X-BicFi` the BicFi for the user's ASPSP.
+`X-BicFi` the BICFI for the user's ASPSP.
 Find it in [the ASPSP API](/docs/tutorials/aspsp#get-aspsps-for-a-countries-andor-cities).
 `X-Request-ID` used to verify that the response matches the request.

 ### Body description

 `access` is a list of data items that consent need to be acquired for.
 There are three possible things to get consent from:

-- `accounts`: this is a consent to get access to an account list with some account details needed.
+- `accounts` this is a consent to get access to an account list with some account details needed.
-- `balances`: this is a consent to get access to balances for accounts.
+- `balances` this is a consent to get access to balances for accounts.
-- `transactions` : this is a consent to see all the transactions for accounts.
+- `transactions` this is a consent to see all the transactions for accounts.

 Each consent request contains `iban` and `currency` (optional).
 Each consent request can be a list of account ids (ibans).
 The `balances` and `transactions` consent request must contain a subset of the accounts listed in `accounts`.

 `recurringIndicator` is a boolean that indicates if the consent can be used multiple times or not.
-`validUntil` is a date on the format `yyyy-MM-dd` `frequencyPerDay` is a number indicating the number of usages per day for this consent.
+`validUntil` is a date in `yyyy-MM-dd` format.
+`frequencyPerDay` is a number indicating the number of usages per day for this consent.
 `combinedServiceIndicator` if true this indicates that the session will be used to initate a payment also.
 It has no practical meaning at this time.